 viii.
 Freelancing: Despite the participation of a large number of youths, as high as 500,000, the revenue from the segment is insignificant.
 It is learned that only a tiny fraction of these freelancers are generating attractive revenue from the marketplace.
 As most of the freelancers are failing to earn adequate revenue, there has been a declining trend in the active freelancing population in Bangladesh.
 To increase per-person revenue, the focus should be on delivering high-value professional services.
 For exploiting this potential, market-oriented skill development should get priority.
 Cross-border payment appears to be a significant obstacle to their growth.
-Research finds that top-performing freelancers could be in setting up accelerators and providing management support for product development.
+Research finds that top-performing freelancers could be assisted to scale up their successes in creating firms.
+Some of the interventions could be in setting up accelerators and providing management support for product development.